jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 Cost Explorer is a visual tool to understand and manage the cost and usage overtime in AWS.

+> AWS Cost Explorer has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.
+AWS Cost Explorer includes a default report that helps you visualize the costs and usage associated with your top five cost-accruing AWS services, and gives you a detailed breakdown of all services in the table view.
+The reports let you adjust the time range to view historical data going back up to twelve months to gain an understanding of your cost trends.

+> The rightsizing recommendations feature in Cost Explorer helps you identify cost-saving opportunities by downsizing or terminating EC2 instances.
+You can see all of your underutilized EC2 instances across member accounts in a single view to immediately identify how much you can save.

 - We can create custom reports
 - Analyze your data at a high level: total costs and usage across all accounts
 - Or Monthly, hourly, resource level granularity
 - It suggest savings plans based on the usage
 - Forecast usage up to 12 months

+### Simple Month Calculator

+> The Simple Monthly Calculator helps customers and prospects estimate their monthly AWS bill more efficiently.
+The Simple Monthly Calculator cannot be used to compare the cost of running the IT infrastructure on-premises vs AWS Cloud.

 ### Monitoring against costs plans